AriZuu/ttf2ugui/README.md

 Optionally it can display ascii art sample of font by using UGUI to render pixels as '*' with ansi escape sequences.<br>
 Fonts generated with 8BPP show in blue pixels with less then 100% fill.<br>

-Please remember to respect font copyrights when converting.
+Please remember to respect font copyrights when converting.<br>
 Examples:<br>

 ##### Convert font in Luna.ttf to 14 point size bitmap font for 140 DPI display:<br>